hamkasu/photoverone/replit.md

 PhotoVault by Calmic Sdn Bhd is a professional photo management platform built with Flask.
 Its purpose is to provide secure storage, advanced editing, and comprehensive organization of photographs.
 It aims to deliver an enterprise-grade solution for personal and professional photo archiving, featuring robust security, role-based access control, user management, and administrative tools.
 The platform seeks to offer an efficient and secure environment for managing photo collections.

-## Recent Changes (September 25, 2025)
+## Recent Changes (September 26, 2025)
 - **Fresh GitHub Import Setup Complete**: Successfully set up PhotoVault project from GitHub clone in Replit environment
 - **Python Environment**: Installed Python 3.11 and all required dependencies from requirements.txt including Flask, SQLAlchemy, OpenCV, and image processing libraries
-- **PostgreSQL Database**: Set up Replit PostgreSQL database with proper DATABASE_URL configuration and marked existing schema migrations as applied
+- **PostgreSQL Database**: Set up Replit PostgreSQL database with proper DATABASE_URL configuration and resolved database schema synchronization issues
+- **Database Schema Fix**: Resolved critical missing `file_path` column error in photo table by manually adding all missing columns from SQLAlchemy model to synchronize database schema with application code
 - **Flask Configuration**: Verified Flask backend is properly configured for Replit environment with:
   - Host binding to 0.0.0.0 (required for Replit proxy)
   - Port 5000 configuration